 Place a towel over your head and inhale the steam for 10 minutes, being careful to keep your face far enough away from the water that you don't get burned.

 Alternatives: Use 5 drops of eucalyptus or one of these essential oils: cypress, tea tree, lavender, rosemary, or frankincense.

 For congestion relief at night, place one drop each of eucalyptus, tea tree, and lavender on your pillowcase.

 Another option to help you sleep with a cold is to use a humidifier or vaporizer in the room.
 The humid air helps keep your air passages moist.
 Add some essential oil if your vaporizer or humidifier has the proper insert for adding essential oils.
 If it doesn't, use a small ceramic dish next to (not over) the steam outlet, close enough that the dish warms up from the steam but doesn't block the steam's path.

-Also see homemade vapor rub recipes that use essential oils for colds.
+Also see homemade vapor rub recipes.

 If you must be out and about, get a small vial with a cap.
 Place 1/4 teaspoon of coarse salt in the vial.
 Add 5 drops eucalyptus essential oil and shake.
 Inhale as needed for congestion relief.